Alex-Genovese/floatversion/README.md

   Without options, outputs the highest/latest value in list, with '-r' shows lowest/earliest All cases, returns false if none
 ```

-- Run as script or as embedded function.

 - From this: